Friday, September 14, 2012

 At least she couldn't be mad at me… I was the one who came back (even if I was useless for the rest of the day.)

-The record business was unique in the retail world in that you could write up a percentage of your stock and return it to the record labels for credit.
-Like if the label rep convinces you to buy 2 cases of a new release and it promptly stiffs, you can return the overstock after a certain amount of time.
+The record business was rare in the retail world in that you could write up a percentage of your stock and return it to the record labels for credit.
+Like if the label rep convinces you to buy two cases of a new release and it promptly stiffs, you can return the overstock after a certain amount of time.
 You could also write up all returned or defective merchandise.

 Debbie is a felon and a lesbian.
 Last night she turned over a gym bag with almost $5,000 in it that she had stolen from the store.
-She stole money from the Christmas deposits and has been rolling the funds over from the subsequent days to cover it.
+She stole money from the Christmas deposits and has been rolling the funds over from the following days to cover it.
 She’s in jail and you’re the new manager.”

-I was cow kicked.
+I was cow-kicked.
 I sputtered, “What do you mean, ‘she’s a lesbian??’”

 So I didn't get any more dates, but I got my own store.
 I wasn't disappointed for very long… I had too many other emotions flooding through my body…

 Was I ready for this?
 Could I really be the guy in charge?
-How could I be manager when I didn't know what the EFF I was doing most of the time?
-I was excited, worried and terrified all at once.
+How could I be a manager when I didn't know what the EFF I was doing most of the time?
+I was excited, worried, and terrified all at once.
 Once again, I’d stepped on the merry-go-round and it was spinning me along whether I liked it or not.

 This was my new “home,” which was every bit as slick and ultra-modern as my last store was rough and retro.

 Somehow, that next week, I found an apartment, rented a truck, packed up my shit in Toledo and hit the road for Cleveland.
 It was tough leaving my buddies back in Toledo, but I was fortunate that I wasn't going too far; just two hours away.
 The scary part was that I was completely on my own, with no security blanket of friends or family.
-I had to be a grownup now.
+I had to be a grown-up now.

 Still, I made friends out there pretty fast.
 In fact, one of my friends from the Toledo store, Kenny “the Viking,” was already out there running one of the freestanding stores.
-And another guy, Ron, moved out there about the same time I did, so the three of us hung out a lot together.
+Another guy, Ron, moved out there about the same time I did, so the three of us hung out a lot together.
 (See my Tales from the Strip Club posts.
 They all start with my moving to Cleveland and hanging with those rascals.)

 Man, I was scared shitless.
 I’d never fired anyone before and this guy was probably 15 years older than me.
 But they were used to basically doing whatever they wanted in the store, like playing his homemade mix tapes instead of the tapes the company sent.
 Now, I hated playing the company tapes too, but as a new manager, I was a Company Man all the way.
 Plus, I had direct orders.

 It turned out to be easier than I anticipated.
 The DM spoke to him ahead of time, basically telling him that the party was over and he was cutting his hours back.
 When I met with him, all I had to do was accept his resignation.
-Somehow, I managed to remain on good terms with the daughter and she was a turned out to be a decent employee.
+Somehow, I managed to remain on good terms with the daughter and she turned out to be a decent employee.

-So, I got their back office systems in order, instituted the cash management techniques I learned in Toledo, and slowly but surely turned the store around.
+So, I got their back-office systems in order, instituted the cash management techniques I learned in Toledo, and slowly but surely turned the store around.
 Sure, there were some bumps.
 I was still a bit too heavy-handed; probably over-compensating for feeling like a rookie.
 But that was also the model I was used to.
 When my DM was my manager, he set the rules and you followed them, period.

 We also had to deal with professional record thieves, called “boosters.”
-These were guys that worked in teams and could clean out whole sections of your bins.
+These were guys who worked in teams and could clean out whole sections of your bins.
 They would only target high-demand hit albums, which they could easily resell to wholesalers.

 The scheme was simple; one guy would occupy the clerk with constant questions while the other guy would grab giant handfuls of albums and shove them into big pockets sewn into the lining of his jacket.
 They would work every store in a market and then move on.
 So we were always on the lookout for these guys, and when anyone got a line on one, they’d call all the other stores in the district.
 Some of these guys even wore wigs and disguises and stuff.